Alastair Crawford, Senior Partner, LMAC NZ Ltd

 Jen McIver is co-founder of Wishbone Design Studio, a family-owned design and export business which aims to influence consumer and manufacturer behaviour in the global toy sector.
 Wishbone's award-winning products are designed for multi-functionality, modularity, longevity & refurbishment and use recycled raw materials for waste reduction.
 Wishbone measures success by customer engagement & satisfaction, product value and operational efficiency rather than by simple revenue growth.
 Prior to founding Wishbone, Jen represented New Zealand in multilateral fisheries and law of the sea negotiations.
 Jen has worked as an international lawyer in Wellington, London, New York, Washington DC and Africa, and as a ski instructor in Canada and Austria.

-Juhi Shareef has over a decade’s experience delivering sustainability strategies and supply chain projects both as a consultant and in-house sustainability manager.
-She has worked in a variety of industries, for private and public sector UK clients including the British Film Institute, The Football Association, Wembley Stadium, Stella McCartney and Marks and Spencer.
+She sits on the Ministry for the Environment Product Stewardship Advisory Board and the WasteMINZ Product Stewardship Steering Committee.
+In the UK Juhi worked in a variety of industries, for private and public sector clients including the British Film Institute, The Football Association, Wembley Stadium, Stella McCartney and Marks and Spencer.

 My circular economy ‘aha’ moment was years ago in the UK during my training to be a certified ‘Cradle to Cradle’ assessor for products.
 The aim of C2C is to keep resources circulating in biological and technical cycles (rather than dumping valuable resources and toxins into our ecosystem or downcyling them through recycling).

 During the training I learned that the circular economy was a macro version of cradle to cradle thinking, where businesses, industries and cities could align their systems to keep resources circulating.
 I thought this was a no-brainer.
 And, like all systemic change, quite a challenge to achieve.
-I’m delighted to be part of this Advisory Board as I believe that NZ is the perfect scale to trial these new business models and to become the world’s first truly circular economy.
+I’m delighted to be Chair of the CEA Advisory Board as I believe that NZ is the perfect scale to incubate these new business models and to become the world’s first truly circular economy.

 Katja Lietz, General Manager Masterplanning and Placemaking, HLC